In Depth Baby Product Reviews Led by a Pediatrician

 Ease of Use

-The Summer Infant earned one of the lowest scores for ease of use, with a more challenging performance than the competition.
-While it has similar features to the competition, it's design seems to be unbothered with the user's experience.
+The Summer Infant isn't easy to use, and it offers a more challenging experience than the competition.
+While it has similar features to the competition, its design seems unbothered by the user's experience.

 The 3D lite has a release latch and folds forward.
 While it locks in place and has a carry strap, it is a loose fold and a long overall package.